larispoli/immunoassay-lot-correction/README.md

 ### What Qualifies as a Reference Sample

 A biological reference sample is a pooled biological sample (e.g., pooled serum or plasma from a relevant species) that is aliquoted, stored, and run on each plate alongside unknown samples.
 Its purpose is to track assay consistency across plates and lots.

-A reference sample is NOT:

-- A manufacturer-provided QC sample (typically in an idealized matrix, used for pass/fail decisions)
-- A calibrator or standard (captured separately in the standard curve columns)

 ### Bridging References